Kaiser-von-Frankfurt/tweak/README.md

 </div>
 <br>

+> [!WARNING]
+> <b>Please do not create issues regarding sign in or Tweeting.</b><br>Twitter/X have added Attestation to prevent the use of third-paty or modified clients.
+We cannot do anything against this.
+Please do not create new issues regarding this.

 | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|
 |<img width="1604" alt="Screenshot 1" src="1.png">|<img width="1604" alt="Screenshot 2" src="2.png">|<img width="1604" alt="Screenshot 3" src="3.png">|